Trend and Variance Adaptive Bayesian Changepoint Analysis & Local Outlier Scoring: Simulation Experiments

 Next we illustrate the effectiveness of ABCO in the presence of significant outliers.
-Two sets of data are generated: data with changes in mean and data with changes in linear trend.
-For changes in mean, data sets are generated of length 100-2000, with a single change point approximately $3/4$th of the series.
-The first cluster has mean chosen uniformly at random between 0 and 5 while second cluster has mean chosen uniformly at random between 10 and 15.
-Both clusters have noise simulated by t-distribution with 5 degrees of freedom.
-Additionally, significant random outliers are generated within each of the two clusters.
-We again fit the ABCO model, the static horseshoe model, E.Divisive, PELT, WBS and BCP on the simulated data sets; results are shown in Table \ref{tab2}.
+100 time series are generated of length 300, with a single changepoint in mean randomly selected in the middle 50 percent of the series, partitioning the series into two segments.
+The first segment has a mean of 0 and the second segment has a mean of 2.
+Both segments have noise simulated by a normal distribution with mean 0 and variance 1.
+Additionally, for each segment, 5 significant outliers are generated uniformly at random to be 20-30 standard deviations away from the mean.
+The outliers are chosen to be significantly greater than the change in mean to test robustness against extreme values.
+We again fit the ABCO model, DSP, the static horseshoe model, E.Divisive, R-FPOP and H-SMUCE on the simulated data sets.